adbrei/poem_code/README.md

 The first letter of the Mad Hatter's message is "s."
-You find the indicator word by checking the "s"th position of the poem: if a = "Twinkle", b = "twinkle", c = "little",... s = "teatray".
+You find the indicator word by checking the "s"th position of the poem:

+    a = "Twinkle",
+    b = "twinkle",
+    c = "little",
+    ...
+    s = "teatray"

 Number each letter in the indicator word in alphabetical order: